linda-seiter/cmsc115_2252/week3/week3_lesson.md

 The coding error was identified using one sample value from the **> 100** equivalence class.

+Optional: Update the code to fix the error and rerun the tests.

 ### Boundary Value Analysis

 Boundary value analysis (BVA) is a type of equivalence partitioning that focuses on testing the values on or near partition boundaries, as this is where logic errors often occur.

 <img src="images/boundary.png" alt="single boundary with nearby points" width = 200>

-We design the test cases to include the boundary value `b`and input values just above and below it.
+We design the test cases to include the boundary value `b` and input values just above and below it.

-- An offset of **1** is used if the boundary is an integer and **0.1** if the boundary is a double.
+- Typically, an offset of **1** is used if the boundary is an integer and **0.1** if the boundary is a double.

 <img src="images/range_boundaries.png" width=500 alt="range [min,max]">

 When an input domain has a specified range [min, max], the min and max represent two boundaries that separate valid and invalid values.

 We design the test cases to include input values at the min/max, just below the min/max, just above the min/max, and a nominal value (optional).